ClojureBridge/organizing/Workshop-Planning-Tasks.md

 You can find templates for emails in the [[materials section|materials]] under "Communication".

+### <a name="childcare"/>Arrange childcare
+* Anecdotally, few people take you up on childcare; more people tend to use nursing/pumping space, actually.
+* It's worth checking with the people who said they needed childcare to make sure they still really do.
+* We have a list of contact info for sitters; email the workshop mailing list (which you should already be subscribed to!) at https://groups.google.com/forum/?fromgroups#!forum/railsbridge-workshops for access.

 ### <a name="objects"/>Obtain necessary objects: power cords, flash drives, name tags, etc.
 > To do: develop physical items plans (#1 plan: don't lose the stuff)